wcm-io-caravan/caravan-rhyme/README.md

     // obtaining a client proxy will not fetch the entry point resource yet (until you call a method on it) ApiEntryPoint api = getApiEntryPoint();

-    // calling the method will fetch the entry point, then find and expland the URI template so
+    // calling the method will fetch the entry point, then find and expland the URI template.
+    ItemResource itemResource = api.getItemById("foo");

-    // that you now have a ItemResource that knows the full URL of the resource (and how to fetch it) ItemResource itemResource = api.getItemById("foo");
+    // now you have a ItemResource that knows the full URL of the resource (and how to fetch it),

-    // again that resource is only actually fetched when you call a method on the resource Item foo = itemResource.getState();
+    // but again that resource is only actually fetched when you call a method on the resource Item foo = itemResource.getState();

     // You can call another method on the same instance without any resource being fetched twice